bld-commons/dev-excel/README.md

         - ExcelSheetLayout
         - ExcelColumn
         - ExcelCellLayout

+It generates sheet whit:
+    - Functions(sum by column and row)
+    - Charts
+    - It merge cells between rows when they are equals
+    - To get rows list through the annotation ExcelQuery and the QuerySheetData type entity

 For all the documnetation of the generator-excel project, to click on the following link: